gds32571/sdr-bash/README.md

 rtl2.sh
    runs the rtl_433 program in JSON output mode, assigns MQTT topcis to the messages, and publishes them with the Paho client software.
+   It uses a watchdog system on this network to signal it is up and running.
+A program called socket1.py does this function.
+Remove it from the file if you don't use my deadman system (You probably don't!).